Solana-Debugger/save-input/README.md

-# Solana Debugger: Save Input
+# Solana Debugger: Save input

 To debug a Solana program, you need to specify its input.
 Unlike regular programs, the complete input to a Solana program is quite complex (transaction, signers, ledger state).
 Especially for more complex programs, this can be quite tedious to create.